Larry Flynt: Legal battles

 In 1988, Flynt won a Supreme Court decision, Hustler Magazine v.
 Falwell, after being sued by Reverend Jerry Falwell in 1983, over an offensive ad parody in Hustler that suggested that Falwell's first sexual encounter was with his mother in an outhouse.
 Falwell sued Flynt, citing "emotional distress" caused by the ad.
 The decision clarified that public figures cannot recover damages for "intentional infliction of emotional distress" based on parodies.
 After Falwell's death, Flynt said despite their differences, he and Falwell had become friends over the years, adding, "I always appreciated his sincerity even though I knew what he was selling and he knew what I was selling."

 As a result of a sting operation in April 1998, Flynt was charged with a number of obscenity-related offenses concerning the sale of sex videos to a youth in a Cincinnati adult store he owned.
 In a plea agreement in 1999, LFP, Inc. (Flynt's corporate holdings group) pleaded guilty to two counts of pandering obscenity and agreed to stop selling adult videos in Cincinnati.

 In June 2003, prosecutors in Hamilton County, Ohio, attempted to revive criminal charges of pandering obscene material against Flynt and his brother Jimmy Flynt, charging that they had violated the 1999 agreement.
 Flynt said that he no longer had an interest in the Hustler Shops and that prosecutors had no basis for the lawsuit.

 In January 2009, Flynt filed suit against two nephews, Jimmy Flynt II and Dustin Flynt, for the use of his family name in producing pornography.
 He regarded their pornography to be inferior.
 He prevailed on the main trademark infringement issue, but lost on invasion of privacy claims.

-In May 2021, VICE News published and reported on a copy of Flynt's 322-page FBI file, which the outlet obtained through a Freedom of Information Act (FOIA) request.
+In May 2021, Vice News published Flynt's 322-page FBI file, which the outlet obtained through a Freedom of Information Act (FOIA) request.
 It contained details of his 1983 arrest for disrupting the U.S. Supreme Court during the Keeton hearing and the unconfirmed claim of a confidential informant that Flynt had asked mercenary Mitchell WerBell III to rig his wheelchair with C-4 explosives so he could blow himself up during that same hearing, taking all of the justices with him.